lanl-ansi/dmcis2017/README.md

-## DMCIS - Data Mining for Cyber-physical and Industrial Systems
+## DMCIS - Data Mining for Cyberphysical and Industrial Systems

 A workshop organized in association with ICDM’2017 November 18, 2017 New Orleans, USA